adamllryan/notes/CSE3461 - Wired Networks/01_introduction.md

 The **network edge** consists of clients/users and servers that serve data to clients.
 The standard model is client/server, where the client hosts requests and receives a response from the server that services request.
 A second model is the peer-to-peer model that hosts interactions symmetrically (Bitcoin as an example).

 The purpose of the network edge is data transfer between end systems.
 Apps that use TCP are good for HTTP, FTP, Telnet, and SMTP transfer.
 Apps that use UDP are normally streaming media, teleconferencing, and internet telephony.
+TCP uses application, transport layers and require Internet and network access.

 # Network Core